-- Reforming aged care requires significant new investment Additional funding of between \$7bn and \$15bn per year will be required.xx - The Federal Government will have to either raise new revenue or redirect funds from other spending areas This will require difficult and unpopular decisions. - Multi-partisan support is needed to remove political risk.
+- Reforming aged care requires significant new investment Additional funding of between \$7bn and \$15bn per year will be required.xvi - The Federal Government will have to either raise new revenue or redirect funds from other spending areas This will require difficult and unpopular decisions.

-- The costs of analysing the most fairest and most efficient funding option would be similar to previous Productivity Commission investigations. - A community education campaign would be required to explain the changes.
+- The costs of analysing the most fairest and most efficient funding option would be similar to previous Productivity Commission investigations. - Funding for consumer research and to run public consultation processes will be required. - A community education campaign would be required to explain the changes.